erizhang/octopress/source/_posts/2015-02-03-misunderstanding-of-unit-testing.markdown

 - Is your legacy code testable?
 - Is your new added unit testing case maintainable?

 Your unit testing case will be technical debts as well as the legacy code, trust me.
 Several years ago, I read a post which is written by Steven Sanderson, called [Selective Unit Testing](http://blog.stevensanderson.com/2009/11/04/selective-unit-testing-costs-and-benefits/ "selective unit testing") gave a great strategy to handle legacy code unit testing according to the cost and benefit balance.
+The article shows the legacy code can be identfied four types according to the benefit and cost.
+As we know, the unit testing implementation cost depends on the source code dependancy, high code dependancy means high unit testing cost:

+- **Algorithm**: This kind of code has complex calculation logic, but lack dependancy, all calculation is depends on the argument input value, and then give out an output.
+This code is exterem important, any error will lead the program computing failed.
+So we called it's high benefit and low cost, the unit testing for this kind of code is required.
+- **Trivial**: This kind of code has simple logic, sometimes, the method just several LoC, and there is more dependancy with other source code, we call it low benefit and low cost.
+So we think the unit testing for this code is optional.
+- **Coordinator**: This code acts as coordinator role, it coordinate methods/functions work, it helps the methods integration, and used to describe a specific functional scenario, for example, the initialization, main etc. It has a lot of dependancy with other source code, because it needs to invoke other functions/methods.
+We call it high cost, but low benefit, because the logic is simple.
+A lot of dependancies means you need to stub or mock, that's high cost.
+For legacy code, we won't make unit testing for it.
+Instead, we use functional testing or module testing to cover the sceniro requirements.
+- **Overcomplicated**: This kind of code has the characters of Algorithm and Coodinator code, complex logic, and has a lot of dependancies with other code.
+For this kind of code, we have to refactor it to Algorithm and Coordinator codes, and then based on above strategy to decide to make unit testing or not.

 ### 5. Treat unit testing as white-box testing